 Visual media items (videos and DVDs) are charged in the Instructional Resource Center, between the hours of 8:00 AM and 4:30 PM, Monday-Friday.
 If you wish to charge visual media at any other time, please make arrangements in advance to have the item(s) left for you for pickup at the Circulation Desk.

-Materials sent through the Extension service are charged and discharged through the library’s Instructional Resource Center.
+Materials sent through the Extension service are handled by the Library’s Technical Services department.

 Borrowers can return materials at the Circulation Desk, in the book drop at the front of the Library when we are closed, or through the mail.
 Materials returned through the book drop will not be discharged until the following day.
 Materials returned through the mail will be discharged on the day the library receives the materials.